7 Expressions [expr]

 7.6.1.5 Class member access [expr.ref]

-A postfix expression followed by a dot . or an arrow ->, optionally followed by the keyword template, and then followed by an id-expression, is a postfix expression.
+A postfix expression followed by a dot . or an arrow ->, optionally followed by the keyword template, and then followed by an id-expression or a splice-expression, is a postfix expression.

 [Note 1:

-If the keyword template is used, the following unqualified name is considered to refer to a template ([temp.names]).
+If the keyword template is used and followed by an id-expression, the unqualified name is considered to refer to a template ([temp.names]).

 If a simple-template-id results and is followed by a ::, the id-expression is a qualified-id.